-CHE 280 SPECIAL TOPICS IN CHEMISTRY (1-3)
+CHE 280 SPECIAL TOPICS IN CHEMISTRY (1-3) As needed.

-CHE 299 PRACTICUM IN CHEMISTRY
+PRACTICUM IN CHEMISTRY CHE 299

-For students at the sophomore level or above who wish to arrange a practicum in a laboratory or other appropriate direct-experience learning situation in chemistry.
+(1-3)For students at the sophomore level or above who wish to arrange a practicum in a laboratory or other appropriate direct-experience learning situation in chemistry.
 Prerequisites: 15 hours of related coursework, grade point average consistent with departmental graduation requirements, and permission of the instructor.
 No more than eight credit hours combined total for this practicum and any internship may be counted as credit toward the major.
 As needed.

-CHE 300 ANALYTICAL CHEMISTRY/CHEMICAL ANALYSIS (5)
+CHE 300 ANALYTICAL CHEMISTRY/CHEMICAL ANALYSIS